 A set of flower icons in every font is accessible via the glyph palette in InDesign.

-The fonts come with a large set of ligatures and supports a wide range of latin languages.
+The font family comes with a large set of ligatures and supports Latin and Cyrillic languages.